 I selected roasted corn, red bell pepper, red onion, zucchini and chopped parsley for the summer vegetable stew.
 Saute the vegetables, then let them stew a bit in some white wine and seafood stock.

-Sear the snapper fillets in some canola (or olive) oil.
+Sear the snapper fillets in some vegetable oil.
 Plate the summer vegetable stew and top with the snapper fillets.
 Garnish with herbs.